ChazenLi/Rachel/readme.md

 ### QNTR

 An experimentally grounded molecule connected to my own synthesis experience.
-This is a truly flurescence probe that target the NO2-reduction probe and I finished the whole chemical synthesis process, the next condition optimization，cell cultural cytotoxicity, and in vivo mouse experiments to detect the properties of this probe.
-And this early version of Racehl do gave me the same choice as I have done.
+This is a truly flurescence probe that target the NO2-reduction probe and I finished the whole chemical synthesis process, the next condition optimization.
+We both choose to split the target molcular into three main part as using the same terminal mols, same intermediate and reaction.
+Even though the first version of Rachel has the mistake and did fgi-action not that good, the ring close/open also not that easy to predict and run synthesis map before experiments without refs in reality.
+The whole route and design strategy did make me excited .
+This was also truly an important reason that I began to make it better.

 #### My route
 <img width="954" height="538" alt="1878e5777ea5c79edce765660331f35d" src="https://github.com/user-attachments/assets/1bc9ec91-4137-4fa8-9a42-df25d2af2c0f" />